openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/string_tensors.rst

 When reading or setting string tensor elements in Python, it is recommended to use `str` objects (or `numpy.str_` if used in numpy array) when it is known that the underlying byte sequence forms a valid UTF-8 encoded string.
-Otherwise, if arbitrary byte sequences are allowed, not mandatory UTF-8 encoded, use `bytes` strings (or `numpy.bytes_` correspondingly) instead.
+Otherwise, if arbitrary byte sequences are allowed, not necessarily within the UTF-8 standard, use `bytes` strings (or `numpy.bytes_` correspondingly) instead.

 Accessing tensor content through `str_data` implicitly applies UTF-8 decoding.
-If parts of the byte stream cannot be represented as valid Unicode symbols, the replacement symbol � is used to signal errors in such invalid Unicode streams.
+If parts of the byte stream cannot be represented as valid Unicode symbols, The � replacement symbol is used to signal errors in such invalid Unicode streams.

 Additional Resources
 ####################